cfengine/documentation/manuals/design-center/access-control-mission-portal.markdown

 tags: [access, security, role, user, sketch, design center, git, mission portal, enterprise, version control]
 ---

-After you have set up the integration between CFEngine Enterprise and git (TODO: link to integrating-mission-portal-with-git.markdown), you may grant or revoke access rights for making changes with the Design Center GUI to your users.
+After you have set up the [integration between CFEngine Enterprise and git][Integrating Mission Portal with git], you may grant or revoke access rights for making changes with the Design Center GUI to your users.

 Please note that use of the role-based access control (RBAC) for reporting in the Mission Portal is not yet supported in conjunction with the Design Center GUI.
 For the time being,